tchapi/own-private-cloud/README.md

     git submodule update --init

+> When rebuilding, don't forget to update submodules with `git submodule update --recursive --remote`

 ## Build all custom images

 Build configuration files first (_so that environment variables are replaced correctly_):